Skip to contents

 A projection pursuit strategy object created by pp_pda.
 Cannot be used together with lambda.

-A dimensionality reduction strategy object created by dr_uniform or dr_noop.
+A variable selection strategy object created by vars_uniform or vars_all.
 Cannot be used together with n_vars or p_vars.

-A split rule strategy object created by sr_mean_of_means (default).
+A split cutpoint strategy object created by cutpoint_mean_of_means (default).

 Value